workflowr/workflowr/README.md

 * [Citation](#citation)
 * [Pronunciation](#pronunciation)

-The goal of the [workflowr][] package is to make it easier for researchers to organize their projects and share their results with colleagues.
+The [workflowr][] R package makes it easier for researchers to organize their projects and share their results with colleagues.

 If you are already writing R code to analyze data, and know the basics of Git and GitHub, you can start taking advantage of workflowr immediately.
 In a matter of minutes, you can create a research website like [this][demo01].

-> **pc-comment-1:** It would be nice to have a more compelling
+> **pc-comment-1:** It would be nice to have a more intersting
-> demo---I'm working on it.
+> demo.
+I'm working on it.

 **WARNING:** workflowr is still in the early stages of development, so there will potentially be major changes between versions.
 Thus make sure to [upgrade](#upgrading) if necessary and look over the [documentation][workflowr].
 The good news is that any site you create will not be affected by these changes and will continue to function with new versions of the workflowr functions.

 If you find any problems, or would like to suggest new features, please open an [Issue][issues].

 ## Why use workflowr?